-A source shall operate in compliance with permits to operate issued pursuant to Rule XXX.
-Rule XXX does not alter any applicable requirement that a source obtain preconstruction permits.
+A source shall operate in compliance with permits to operate issued pursuant to Regulation X. Regulation X does not alter any applicable requirement that a source obtain preconstruction permits.
 [Reference: 40 CFR Part 70.7(a)(6) and (b)]

-If an owner or operator submits, pursuant to Rule XXX, a timely and complete application for a permit, a source shall not be in violation of the requirement to have a permit to operate until the APCO takes final action on the application.
-The application shield here will cease to insulate a source from enforcement action if an owner or operator of the source fails to submit any additional information requested by the APCO pursuant to subsection IV.C.2.e, below.
+If an owner or operator submits, pursuant to Regulation X, a timely and complete application for a permit, a source shall not be in violation of the requirement to have a permit to operate until the APCO takes final action on the application.
+The application shield here will cease to insulate a source from enforcement action if an owner or operator of the source fails to submit any additional information requested by the APCO pursuant to subsection C.2., below.
 [Reference: 40 CFR Part 70.7(b)]

 If an owner or operator submits a timely and complete application for an initial permit, the source shall operate in accordance with the requirements of any valid permit to operate issued pursuant to section 42301 of the H&SC until the APCO takes final action on the application.
-If an owner or operator submits a timely and complete application for renewal of a permit to operate, the source shall operate in accordance with the permit to operate issued pursuant to Rule XXX, notwithstanding expiration of this permit, until the APCO takes final action on the application.
+If an owner or operator submits a timely and complete application for renewal of a permit to operate, the source shall operate in accordance with the permit to operate issued pursuant to Regulation X, notwithstanding expiration of this permit, until the APCO takes final action on the application.

 The application shield does not apply to sources applying for permit modifications.
-For permit modifications, a source shall operate in accordance with the applicable federal requirements, the permit to operate issued pursuant to Rule XXX and any temporary permit to operate issued pursuant to section 42301.1 of the H&SC.
+For permit modifications, a source shall operate in accordance with the applicable federal requirements, the permit to operate issued pursuant to Regulation X and any temporary permit to operate issued pursuant to section 42301.1 of the H&SC.
 [Reference: 40 CFR Part 70.6(a)(6)(iii) and 70.7(b) and (e)(2)(v)]

-- B. Application Requirements [Reference: 40 CFR Part 70.5] - Initial Permit [For a. and b., below, the District may specify a shorter timeframe.
-For a., below, the District should consider place in this rule a tiered application submittal timeframe to accomodate the requirement that the District issue permits to at least 1/3 of existing sources in each of the first three years of the program.]
-[Reference: 40 CFR Part 70.5(a)(1) and (c)(10)] - a.
-For a source that is subject to Rule XXX on the date the rule becomes effective, an owner or operator shall submit a standard District application within 12 months after the date the rule becomes effective. - b.
-For a source that becomes subject to Rule XXX after the date the rule becomes effective, an owner or operator shall submit a standard District application within 12 months of the source commencing operation. - c.
-For a source with an acid rain unit subject to Phase II of the Acid Deposition Control Program of Title IV of the CAA, an owner or operator shall submit a standard District application and initial Phase II acid rain permits applications shall be submitted to the District.
-The applications shall be submitted within the following timeframe: - 1) If the source is subject to Rule XXX because of subsection III.A.1., above, within the applicable timeframe specified in subsection B.1.a. or B.1.b., above. - If the source is subject to Rule XXX only because of subsection III.A.2., above, by January 1, 1996 for sulfur dioxide and for coalfired units by January 1, 1998 for oxides of nitrogen, or, if applicable, a latter date established by 40 CFR Part 72. - 2.
-Permit Renewal [The District may opt to be more specific.]
-[Reference: 40 CFR Part 70.5(a)(1)(iii)]
+B. Application Requirements [Reference: 40 CFR Part 70.5]

+- 1. Initial Permit [Reference: 40 CFR Part 70.5(a)(1) and (c)(10)] - a.
+For a source that is subject to Regulation X on the date the rule becomes effective, an owner or operator shall submit a standard District application within 12 months after the date the rule becomes effective. - b.
+For a source that becomes subject to Regulation X after the date the rule becomes effective, an owner or operator shall submit a standard District application within 12 months of the source commencing operation or of otherwise becoming subject to Regulation X.

+- c.
+For a source with an acid rain unit, an owner or operator shall submit a standard District application and acid rain permit applications to the District.
+The applications shall be submitted within the following timeframe: - If the source is subject to Regulation X because of Rule 1003 A.1., above, within the applicable timeframe specified in subsection B.1.a. or B.1.b., above. - If the source is subject to Regulation X only because of Rule 1003 A.2., above, by January 1, 1996, or, if applicable, a latter date established by 40 CFR Part 72.

+2. Permit Renewal [Reference: 40 CFR Part 70.5(a)(1)(iii)]